DomainGroupOSS/react-media-query-hoc/README.md

 # Thanks

-Big thanks to https://github.com/jxnblk/react-media-context/ which is simular but I wanted a simpler API & to also use `matchmedia` internally
+Big thanks to https://github.com/jxnblk/react-media-context/ which is simular but its not a HOC & I wanted a simpler API which also used `matchmedia` internally